 I believe that a person — or a civilization — does not truly die when their body ceases to exist.
 They die when they cease to exist in anyone's memory.
 The brick is the container I have chosen: not for a monument, but for preservation.
 My grandmother's decision on that bed, my mother's voice telling the story, the gaze of that clay figure in Shanxi — if I do not build them into something material, they will disappear when I do.
 The brick is my argument against that potential disappearance.

-My first attempt to embed handmade figures into brick forms failed — the imprecision of hand-sculpting could not hold the structural consistency I needed.
+My first attempt to embed handmade figures into brick forms failed — hand-sculpting could not hold the structural consistency I needed.
 That failure led me to 3D modeling and 3D printing.
-What I discovered was unexpected: when a precisely modeled digital surface is translated into fired ceramic, it accumulates cracks, irregular textures, and unintended ruptures.
-The digital algorithm becomes material.
+When a precisely modeled digital surface is fired into ceramic, it develops cracks, irregular textures, and unintended ruptures.
+The algorithm becomes material.
 The machine's ideal is undone by fire.
 The digital body acquires the fragility of flesh.

 This is the paradox at the center of my practice.
 I use the most advanced technologies available to reconstruct something ancient, only for the ancient material to absorb and transform the digital.
 The result is neither purely handmade nor purely technological — it is a hybrid artifact: a relic of the present moment.

-I left China carrying memories I cannot fully articulate — the smell of incense in mountain temples, the weight of mythologies absorbed before I had language for them, the particular texture of a culture that measures time in dynasties.
+I left China carrying memories I cannot fully articulate — the smell of incense in mountain temples, the weight of mythologies absorbed before I had language for them.
 Living in America, those memories do not fade; they become petrified.
 They become the sediment from which I build.

 I do not offer answers about what endures.
 I offer structures — fragile, monumental, cracked — and ask you to consider what is kept inside them.